thephm/the-beans/docs/glossary.md

 **App Router**: Next.js routing system used in the frontend for page navigation.

+**Audit Log**: A comprehensive record of system activities tracking who performed what actions, when they occurred, and from where (including IP geolocation).

 **Authentication (Auth)**: The process of verifying user identity, including login, signup, and JWT token management.

 **Authorization**: Granting or denying access to resources based on user roles or permissions.